PichlerMartin/stream/README.md

 ### the file selction does not appear in the user interface

 you are required to start the stream application inside the IntelliJ IDEA environment to ensure the torrent-part selection will appear in the command line interface. if you have started the application in an alternate way please try to start it in the IntelliJ IDEA integrated development environment

+### switching the language messes up the user interface

+due to certain unique features of foreign languages (french) it may happen that the ui of stream will get unrecognizeable after switching the language to it.
+If this is the case, you may have an outdated version of stream, because this flaw was already fixed in a previous release. please consider downloading the latest version of stream from the official repository

 ## Support and feedback